 As stated in the agreements, the Group is required to comply with all covenants or restrictions such as dividend distribution, obtaining new loans, and maintaining financial ratios.
-As of December 31, 2022, the Group obtained waiver from lenders for the non-fulfillment financial ratios in Metra, Sigma, GSD, and TLT.
-The waivers from HSBC, Bank DBS, BNI, and Bank Mandiri were received on December 19, 2022, December 22, 2022, December 23, 2022, December 29, 2022, and December 26, 2022.
-As of September 30 2023, the Group has complied with all covenants regarding these financial ratios, except for Sigma and GSD regarding the debt service coverage ratio which is still lower than required.
+As of December 31, 2023, the Group has complied with all covenants regarding these financial ratios, except for Sigma and GSD which its debt service coverage ratio is still lower than required.
+As of December 31, 2023, the Group obtained waiver from lenders for the non-fulfillment financial ratios in Sigma and GSD.
+The waivers from BNI, Bank Mandiri, and BCA were received on December 11, 2023, December 13, 2023, and December 22, 2023.